 Neck pain is extremely common — around a third of American adults experience neck pain at least once a year.
 While neck pain often subsides on its own, some problems cause chronic pain that can interfere with your quality of life.
-Sujan Gogu, DO, and Jose A. Cobos, MD, offer specialized diagnosis and treatment for neck pain at OrthoCare in Harlingen, Texas.
+Sujan Gogu, DO, and Stephanie Baker, MD, offer specialized diagnosis and treatment for neck pain at OrthoCare in Harlingen, Texas.
 You shouldn't ignore recurring or chronic neck pain.
 Call OrthoCare or schedule a consultation online today for expert care.

 While many issues contribute to neck pain, poor posture is a leading cause.
 For example, the average American spends over five hours a day with their head tilted down to scroll through their phone.
 You could have poor posture while sitting at your desk at work, tilting your head up or down to see your screen, or slumping over your keyboard.

 Over time, keeping your head and neck in an abnormal position puts significant strain on the vertebrae, muscles, and connective tissue, leading to pain and stiffness.

 Neck pain can range in severity and duration and interfere with your ability to turn or nod your head.
 It can also cause radiating symptoms in your shoulders, arms, and back.

 Neck pain is so common that you might be tempted to think it's just a normal part of life.
 However, if your neck pain persists for more than a few days of rest and at-home care like ice, heat, and over-the-counter anti-inflammatories, it's time to talk to a professional.

 You should also make an appointment at OrthoCare if you injure your neck, have reduced mobility, or notice any signs of nerve compression such as tingling, numbness, or weakness in your arms or hands.